 Many emerging painters complain about their colors and values not being “clean” and most are at a loss as to what to do about it.
 (If you’ve never heard this particular term before, having a “clean” painting just means painting with convincing colors and strong, visually meaningful values—like this little oil painting by Carol Marine.)

 Marine’s reds, yellows and whites each play a role in defining something specific about those apples.
-Her shadows and lights describe the position of the light source as well as its effect upon the subject, so there’s no doubt about what’s going on.
+Her shadows and lights indicate the exact position of her light source—which is incredibly helpful to have, by the way, if you’re drawing or painting a still life—so there’s no doubt about what’s going on.